ROSETTA STONE charge on bank statement: what it is and how to verify it

 What should I do if I do not recognize the ROSETTA STONE charge at all?

-Document the amount and date, confirm there is no matching Rosetta Stone account activity, then contact your bank promptly if the transaction appears unauthorized.
+Document the amount and date, confirm there is no matching Rosetta Stone account activity, contact Rosetta Stone support if needed, and then notify your bank promptly if the transaction appears unauthorized.

 Your Legal Rights